 £3640 would be just under $340,000 in today’s money.

 Thomas had done all he could to sustain the company: by inventing the 1913 and 1922 patent adjusters, and by keeping production standards as high as reasonably possible.
 Norris infill planes remained relevant up to the middle of the 20th century, but the times were changing.
-The world was toiling through a worldwide Great Depression, and running inexorably towards World War Two.
+Humanity was toiling through a worldwide Great Depression, and running inexorably towards World War Two.
 A11 mitres were all but finished by the time of the 1938 Buck and Ryan catalogue.
 Norris struggled on with a skeleton crew of four until 1943, according to former employee W. J. Yarrington.
 Most of the remaining production was done on dovetailed smoothers, with a few dovetailed panel planes and cast phosphor bronze violin planes.
 During his Norris apprenticeship, Yarrington learned metal burnishing skills, which he never had a chance to use again, despite spending his working life in the toolmaking trade.
 Today, burnishing metal surfaces by hand is rarely encountered outside of burnishing over the edge of a scraper blade, or in jewelry making.

 E. Guymer, a friend of Thomas Norris in the 1920s and ’30s, described the Norris workshop in an August 1983 article in Woodworker Magazine (U.K.):